harvard-dce/dce-paella-extension/README.md

 - Run `npm link` (with sudo if your global node_modules is in a place that requires it) from this repo's directory.
 - Run `npm link dce-paella-extensions` in the paella-matterhorn directory.
 Now there will be a symlink-like link to the project.
-- Then, run `grunt build.debug` in paella-matterhorn.
+- Then, run `grunt build` in paella-matterhorn.

 Tests
 -----